richarrd92/Data-structures-and-algorithms/python_notes.md

 ```
   dictionary = {3: 'c', 1: 'a', 2: 'b'}
   sorted_keys = sorted(dictionary)  # Returns [1, 2, 3]
-  print(sorted_keys)
 ```

 ##### Comparison with .sort()

-.sort() is a method for lists that sorts the list in place and returns None. sorted() creates a new sorted list without modifying the original.
+.sort() is a method for lists that sorts the list in place and returns None. <br>
+sorted() creates a new sorted list without modifying the original.

 ```